 Transfer students are those who were previously enrolled at a college or university (including UHH) other than HawCC.
-Students who are transferring to HawCC must arrange for their official transcripts, printed in English, to be sent to the Admissions Office directly from institutions previously attended.
-A course catalog or course description for the course(s) must be submitted for all institutions outside the University of Hawai'i System.
+Students who are transferring to HawCC must arrange for their official transcripts, printed in English, to be sent to the Records Office directly from institutions previously attended.
+For all institutions outside of the University of Hawai'i System, the student must keep in their possession a course catalog or course description for all courses.
+Do not send this information to the Records Office.
+You will be contacted if these course descriptions are needed.
 An official evaluation will be processed after the student registers.
 The materials submitted become the property of HawCC.